-There are plenty of articles telling home buyers the best and worst places to purchase property, but rarely do they provide any support or advice to those forced to invest in areas that are less than financially ideal.
+There are plenty of articles telling home buyers the best and worst places to buy a new home, but rarely do they provide any support or advice to those forced to invest in areas that are less than financially ideal.

 If you could drop everything and move to Maine, Iowa, or Arkansas for their low property taxes, lower home prices, and rock-bottom costs of living, surely you would.